danh21/8051_Basic_Projects_ASM/README.md

         + Version 4: frequency is 10KHz, duty cycle is 50%.
         + Version 5: frequency is 1KHz, duty cycle is 50%.
         + Version 6: frequency is 1Hz, duty cycle is 50%, blink led.
+        + Version 7: frequency is 100Hz, duty cycle is 50%.

     - alert_Buzzer: activates buzzer when detecting failing edge from SPDT switch.